hubmapconsortium/neo4j-docker/README.md

 sudo ./neo4j-docker.sh dev stop
 ````

-For testing deployment, simply change to:
+For TEST and STAGE deployment, simply change to:

 `sudo ./neo4j-docker.sh test build` to build the docker image.
 Then `sudo ./neo4j-docker.sh test start` and `sudo ./neo4j-docker.sh test stop` for start and stop the neo4j `test` container.